Course Planning

 • The Issues in Politics (POLI 100, any topic) should be completed in the first year; sophomore year at the latest.

-• In order to prepare for upper-level work, Empirical Research Methods (POLI 202) and Philosophy of Political Inquiry (POLI 203) should be completed by the end of the sophomore year.
+• In order to prepare for upper-level work, Empirical Research Methods (POLI 202) should be completed by the end of the sophomore year.

 • We encourage students to take multiple POLI 303 courses to develop both their understanding of various subfields and their research skills.